Sphere-Corporation/TOOLCHAIN/README.md

  `convertEXE (Version 1.0.2): Convert MC6800 assembled code into Sphere-1 loadable package and other formats.`

 `(c) Andrew Shapton 2023, Portions (c) Ben Zotto 2023` all is well.

+**OR**

+`convertROM --version`

+If you see the following:

+`convertROM (Version 1.2):
+Converts a Sphere ROM binary file into a form suitable for the SPHERE-Firmware emulator`

+ Note that the versions *could* be slightly different from these shown, if small bugfixes have been introduced.

- * If not, check that the repository is cloned correctly and that the location is definitely on your search path.
+ If not, check that the repository is cloned correctly and that the location is definitely on your search path.

+# convertEXE
-# Formats supported
+## Formats supported

  * Virtual Cassette for Ben Zotto's Virtual Sphere-1 emulator
  * Javascript for manually embedding into the Virtual Sphere-1 emulator
  * .WAV file for storing as a "true' cassette audio file

-# How to use
+## How to use

 ```
 Usage: convertEXE [OPTIONS]